m3i3k3e/SliceOfLife-MVP/docs/CODEX.md

 3\) Third-party packs live under `Assets/ThirdParty/PackName/` (ignored if solo; use LFS if shared).

 \## Recent Changes
+- 2025-08-10: Added `SceneLoader` service and migrated `LoadSceneButton`/`DungeonGateButton` to use it.
+  - How to test: assign `SceneLoader` in Start scene and click the gate to load `Battle`.
 \- 2025-08-10: Added `UpgradeIds` static class to centralize upgrade ID strings.
   - How to test: project compiles; dungeon gate button and HUD use `UpgradeIds.UnlockBattle`.
 \- 2025-08-10: Introduced `ItemSO`, `InventoryManager`, and inventory persistence. `MinigameResult` can now carry item rewards which `MinigameLauncher` deposits automatically.